mohamedhayibor/awsDrinkingGame/README.md

 When Tj made the joke, I was like: "Ok, it is time to get to work".

 See how well you can do.
 The good part is that all logos are made up of amazon boxes :smile:.
+Also note that the game doesn't end.
+So basically play until everybody has gone to bed or someone calls the ambulance.

 > No copyright right infringements on Amazon AWS's logos were intended.